- Splunk Enterprise and virtual machines

 Operating system notes and additional information

-Certain parts of Splunk on Windows require elevated user permissions to function properly.
-For additional information about what is required, read the following topics:
+Certain parts of Splunk Enterprise on Windows require elevated user permissions to function properly.
+For information about what is required, see the following topics:

 - "Splunk architecture and processes" in this manual.

 - "Choose the user Splunk should run as" in this manual.

 - "Considerations for deciding how to monitor remote Windows data" in the Getting Data In manual.